 *About 3% of people rushed to the emergency room for vertigo are actually having a cerebellar stroke.
 Doctors should be encouraged to order brain scans when patients show signs of vertigo.

-Next, we’ll talk about the cerebellum and the potential side effects of cerebellar stroke.
+Next, we’ll talk about the cerebellum and the potential effects of cerebellar stroke.

-Generally, the cerebellum is known to control coordination of voluntary movements, maintenance of balance and posture, motor learning, and cognitive functions such as language.
+Generally, the cerebellum is known to control coordination of voluntary movements, maintenance of balance and posture, motor learning, and some aspects of language.

 When a stroke occurs in the cerebellum, it can damage any or all of these functions.

 Notably, cerebellar strokes often lead to impairments in motor control and posture, because the majority of the cerebellum’s outputs are to parts of the motor system.

 However, other effects are possible.
 Here are the most common secondary effects of a cerebellar stroke:

 - Acute cerebellar ataxia: a lack of control over voluntary movements

 - Loss of coordination and balance: which usually results from ataxia

 - Vertigo: feeling like the world is spinning